codereport/codereport.github.io/_posts/2020-09-20-CppCon2020TripReport.md

 * How C++20 Changes the Way We Write Code - Timur Doumler
 * OO Considered Harmful - Phil Nash
 * Lakos’20: The “Dam” Book is Done! - John Lakos
+* Making Games Start Fast: A Story About Concurrency - Mathieu Ropert

 **Lightning Talks**